kacpertopol/xournaltomp4/README.md

 $ xopptomp4 file.xopp videoname
 ```

-This will create a directory `videoname` that contains frames for the video
+This will create a directory `videoname` that contains frames (`png` files by default) for the video
 (and log files `out`, `err`)
 and a file `videoname.mp4` that contains the video.